 In April 2011, the Company successfully completed a public offering, whereby 5,000,000 shares of Safe Bulkers common stock were issued and sold at a price of \$8.4 per share.
-The net proceeds of the public offering were \$39,637, net of underwriting discount of \$2,100 and offering expenses of \$263
+The net proceeds of the public offering were \$39,637, net of underwriting discount of \$2,100 and offering expenses of \$263.

 In March 2012, the Company successfully completed a public offering, whereby 5,750,000 shares of Safe Bulkers common stock were issued and sold at a price of \$6.5 per share.
-The net proceeds of the public offering were \$35,237, net of underwriting discount of \$1,869 and offering expenses of \$268.
+The net proceeds of the public offering were \$35,237, net of underwriting discount of \$1.869 and offering expenses of \$268.

-In June 2013, the Company successfully completed a public offering, whereby 800,000 shares of Safe Bulkers series B cumulative redeemable perpetual preferred shares were issued and sold at a price of \$25.00 per share, and a private placement, whereby 800,000 shares of Safe Bulkers series B cumulative redeemable perpetual preferred shares were issued and sold to Chalkoessa, at the public offering price.
-The net proceeds of the public offering and the private placement were \$38,865 net of underwriting discount of \$672 and offering expenses of \$463.
+In June 2013, the Company successfully completed a public offering, whereby 800,000 shares of Safe Bulkers series B cumulative redeemable perpetual preferred shares were issued and sold at a price of \$25.00 per share, and a private placement, whereby 800,000 shares of Safe Bulkers series B cumulative redeemable perpetual preferred shares were issued and sold to may be the ratio of its aggregate debt after deducting cash to EBITDA must not at any time exceed 8.5:1 or 6.5:1, as applicable on a trailing 12 month basis ("EBITDA Covenant").
+EBITDA is not a recognized measurement under US GAAP and its consolidated net worth (total consolidated assets less total consolidated liabilities) ("Consolidated Net Worth Cov-